Attrition and Dropout Rates in Texas

 Each fall, IDRA releases its attrition study.
 Attrition rates are an indicator of a school’s holding power, or the ability to keep students enrolled in school and learning until they graduate.
-Key findings from the latest study show:
+Key findings from the latest study show the following.

-- At this rate, Texas will not reach universal high school education for another quarter of a century in 2036.
+- At this rate, Texas will not reach universal high school education for another quarter of a century in 2035.

-- Numerically, 99,575 students were lost from our public high schools in 2012-13.
+- 94,711 students were lost from our public high schools in 2013-14.

 - Black students and Hispanic students are about two times more likely to leave school without graduating with a diploma than White students.

-- Students from ethnic minority groups account for nearly three-fourths (72.5 percent) of the estimated 3.3 million students lost from public high school enrollment.
+- Students from ethnic minority groups account for nearly three-fourths (73 percent) of the estimated 3.4 million students lost from public high school enrollment.